arand013/arand013/README.md

 Software Engineer
 -----------------

 I have been learning to code for 2 years.
 Once the pandemic began I pivoted my focus to learning principles of programming.
 Starting with HTML/CSS.
-After, success in a web bootcamp.
+After, success in an amazing UCLA web bootcamp.
 I am proudly building out my ideas!

 * 🌍  I'm based in Los Angeles, CA
 * 🖥️  See my portfolio at [MyPortfolio](http://arand013.github.io/Portfolio)